While it takes time, coaching and practice, learning to read mirage will help you own long-range shooting.

 - Requires less reliance on technology to make an accurate shot.

 Reading wind is truly as much art as it is science.
-While a wind meter can’t always give you the correct windage for a long-range shot, a short time spent reading mirage in conjunction with a wind meter can do as much to teach you how to read wind as years of shooting experience.
+While a wind meter can’t always give you the correct windage for a long-range shot, if you read mirage in conjunction with a wind meter it can do as much to teach you how to read wind as years of shooting experience.
 Learning to read mirage normally requires spending time with someone who can read mirage and is willing to share it, or you can spend a lot of experimental shooting time.

 Reading mirage involves observing light waves as they’re disturbed by heat, and using the amplitude and frequency of those light waves to determine the required amount of windage to hit center.
 The great thing about using mirage is that it shows wind value as it shows speed.
 An 8 mph wind blowing straight up or downrange appears as a no-value wind, and it looks almost the same as a zero-wind situation.
 A half-value 8 mph wind looks almost exactly like a full-value 4 mph wind.
 The reason for this is that wind speed is only observable as to its relative speed perpendicular to the line of sight.